Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/users/rolelist.md

 **Usage:** `bb rolelist`

-The `bb [rolelist | claim]` command displays a list of all claimed personal roles by server boosters.
+The `bb [rolelist | claimed]` command displays a list of all claimed personal roles by server boosters.